PNG's Sanaria Butler & Katherine Page push each other to get better - Port Arthur News

 Page went to state as a freshman for PNG, but she is not running away with the crown just yet as Butler has closed the gap during the summer.

 “(Page) was the fastest freshman in the region and she is returning right back to where she was,” Tanner said.
 “We have a little in-team, you say rivalry, but they are pushing each other.
 It is great competition.
-We have 3-mile Thursdays, where we time them and Katherine is right where she was last year when she went to state.
+We have 3-mile Thursdays, where we time them, and Katherine is right where she was last year when she went to state.
 The only difference is Sanaria is right there with her.”

 The two exchange wins on Thursdays and over the last six meets the two exchanged first-place finishes.